Fire and rescue services

 Pirates have attacked vessels and held foreigners hostage for ransom in the Gulf of Aden.

-Attractive targets for Somali pirates include:
+Attractive targets for pirates include:

 The Australian Government's longstanding policy is that it does not make payments or concessions to kidnappers.